 Regardless of whether you are happy with your job or not, a side income will dramatically alter your trajectory.

-Back in March of 2015, I made a wishlist of everything I wanted across all categories.
+Back in March 2015, I made a wishlist of everything I wanted across all categories.

 This was not only stuff I wanted to buy but also personal development goals as well.

-One of those items was of particular interest – 4 Bedroom, 2.5 bath, 2400 Sq ft.
+One of those items was particularly interesting – 4 Bedrooms, 2.5 baths, 2400 Sq ft.

 Coming up next month, I will finally move into a house that matches that description pretty accurately.

 If you want to improve your life, I have a few tips for you.
 Don’t worry if some of these sound impossible.
-I heard this stuff for years, even decades before I was able to make anything of the advice.
+I heard this stuff for years, even decades before I could make anything of the advice.